Chapter 18:

 "I love you," he said softly.

-Then he ran, eyes half shut, breath burning in his throat, legs trembling with every step.
+Then he ran, eyes half shut, breath burning, legs trembling with every step.

 He ducked under a rope, nearly fell, caught himself on a broken crate.

-He stumbled down a gentle slope.
-Only the faint echo of horns and distant shouting reached his ears.
+Finally, the ground beneath his feet turned softer, as he stumbled down a gentle slope, only the faint echo of distant shouting reaching his ears.

 Then he saw a small half-circle of slender trees in the middle of the barren land.